 Research shows that an existing customer is on average 60% more likely to buy from you as opposed to a brand new client.

 Automated Upsell Emails can produce excellent results.
-You can promote a variety of similar products to those a client has bought or based on the customer purchase history and behaviours.
+You can promote a variety of similar products to those a client has bought or based on the customer purchase history and behaviors.

 You could also give out offers, such as free shipping for buyers whose next order exceeds a certain amount.